Jagjit Singh’s Voice Echoed in My Head When I First Fell in Love

 HMV’s compilation of songs from Arth and Saath Saath became the largest selling combination album of all time.
 He was truly versatile not just in his style of singing but also in terms of his evolution as an artist.
 His relatively new-age stand alone songs in films like Sarfarosh (1999) starring Aamir Khan, Tanuja Chandra’s Dushman (1998) starring Kajol as well as Joggers’ Park (2003) were huge hits, even though the films didn’t make it big.

 And in the ‘music video era’ of the 90s, Jagjit Singh’s albums like Saher and Marasim gave us some more of the good old stuff, in a new bottle of course.
 Remember this video featuring the young Jimmy Shergil and Simone Singh?

 Despite being a big fan, I never somehow managed to see him perform live.
 I’ll always regret that.
 What I don’t regret however is growing up as a bit of a misfit, thanks to him.
 So what if the hip 15-year-olds thought I was depressed because I had Mirza Ghalib playing on loop?
 Jagjit Singh’s voice had me convinced that music is beyond judgement.
 I didn’t have to be going through a mid-life crisis to justify my love for ghazals.
 His music gave me that conviction.

 I believe that some of us are touched by divinity.
 Jagjit Singh will remain timeless, ageless and classic for people around the world.
 And for me, he is simply unforgettable.

 (This tribute to Jagjit Singh was first published on 8 February, 2016.
-It is being republished on the occasion of the ghazal maestro’s birth anniversary.)
+It is being republished on the occasion of the ghazal maestro’s death anniversary.)